jcrivard/opencruise/README.md

  Users are free to configure the field names/default values via the "Config" button.

  The application makes heavy use of HTML5 technologies, including:  offline use, local storage, local database and geolocation.

-Most modern web browsers will work including:
+ Browser Support:

- Chrome (update channel version).
+ 1. Chrome (update channel version).
- Firefox (update channel version).
+ 2. Firefox (update channel version).
- Safari (on IOS 5+).
+ 3. Safari (on IOS 5+).
- Android Browser (on Android 4+; most older versions work as well).
+ 4. Android Browser (on Android 4+; most older versions work as well).
- Dolphin Browser (on IOS 5+; on Android 2.2.x+; good alternative for older Android devices).
+ 5. Dolphin Browser (on IOS 5+; on Android 2.2.x+; good alternative for older Android devices).
- Internet Explorer V10 should work, but has not been tested.
+ 6. Internet Explorer V10 should work, but has not been tested.

  Browser Configuration:
  1. Most default browser configurations will work.